electric-eloquence/feplet-vs-patternlab-php/README.md

 building a pattern library, processing large amounts of template data:

-* Whether to stay within the Node.js runtime environment, and use an obscure software package for this purpose
+* Whether to stay within the Node.js runtime environment, and use an obscure application for this purpose

 \- OR -

-* Whether to bring on an additional runtime environment, and all the overhead that will encur, primarily because the better known software package works in this environment.
+* Whether to bring on an additional runtime environment, and all the overhead that will encur, primarily because the better known application works in this environment.

 ### Background

-<a href="https://github.com/electric-eloquence/feplet#readme" target="_blank">Feplet</a>
+<a href="https://github.com/electric-eloquence/feplet" target="_blank">Feplet</a>
 is the Node.js template engine which powers
 <a href="http://fepper.io" target="_blank">Fepper</a>, which implements the
 Pattern Lab UI.
 The Pattern Lab UI cannot receive enough acolades and